In this piece you'll learn

 Things are changing fast for Amazon sellers.
-Suddenly, they’re going toe to toe with a foe beyond any of them.
+Suddenly, they’re going toe to toe with a foe greater than any of them.
 No, it’s not a Balrog – nod to LOTR.
-It’s an army of 100+ Amazon seller aggregators and it’s becoming a major player on a global scale.
+It’s an army of 100+/hundreds of Amazon seller aggregators and it’s becoming a major player on a global scale.

 Today we look into what makes an Amazon brand aggregator such a threat, and why many sellers don’t have the means to fight back.
-We also reveal why it may be time for you to scale your business, and rather than throw in the towel, start competing with Amazon aggregators.
+We also reveal why it may be time for you to scale your business and start competing with Amazon aggregators, rather than throw in the towel.

 What Is an Amazon Aggregator?

-The aggregator model refers to a business that collects data from other businesses.
-It then displays this data on its own website for users to compare.
+In the ‘aggregator model’, a business collects data from other businesses and displays it on its own website for users to compare.
 But Amazon seller aggregators are a very different thing.
 Amazon aggregators buy 3PThird-party sellers are independent indi… More sellers out.
+So, you could think of them as parent companies.

 In our post titled How to Optimize Your Amazon Listings This Q4, we briefly mentioned this business model.
-And we explained that an Amazon aggregator tries to consolidate its portfolio by buying small brands and pushing them to grow.
+As we explained there, an Amazon aggregator tries to consolidate its portfolio by buying small brands and pushing them to grow.
 So, to them, 3P accounts are cash cows.

 That’s not to say that an Amazon brand aggregator is some sort of lean, mean, business machine.
 Some aggregators are venture capitalists, private equity firms, investment banks, etc. But some are veteran sellers and ex-Amazonians.
 Either way, their aim is to make brands global.

 The problem with Amazon aggregators is that, due to the pandemic-driven shift to e-tail, they’ve raised $10b in capital this year, says Marketplace Pulse.
-And as large 3P sellers are going public (e.g. Anker), small sellers are left alone.
-And they face a serious dilemma: beat’em or join’em?
+And as large 3P sellers are going public (e.g., Anker), small sellers are left behind.
+They face a serious dilemma: beat’em or join’em?

 Major Amazon Aggregators Today